 There is a mass of complex legislation which impacts on planning for climate change.
-The legislation set out below is listed in priority order for local planning.
+The legislation set out in Sections 2.2.1-2.2.6 is listed in priority order for local planning.

 2.2.1 Planning and Compulsory Purchase Act 2004 and the duty on mitigation and adaptation